 Now those incredible accomplishments and more are highlighted in a newly-published history book, entitled "Baystate Medical Center."
 It traces the people, buildings and events that form the basis of Baystate Medical Center and the important role it has played in the evolution of the healthcare industry from the 19th century through today.

-Written by Dr. Thomas Higgins, vice chair, Department of Medicine at Baystate Medical Center, and Linda Baillargeon, manager of the hospital’s Internal Medicine Residency Programs, the book features vintage images and facts that capture bygone times and help bring to life the people, places, and events that defined Baystate Medical Center and the Springfield community.
+The book is written by Dr. Thomas Higgins, vice chair, Department of Medicine at Baystate Medical Center, and Linda Baillargeon, manager of the hospital’s Internal Medicine Residency Programs.
+It features vintage images and facts that capture bygone times and help bring to life the people, places, and events that defined Baystate Medical Center and the Springfield community.

 Published in December by Arcadia Publishing – the leading local history publisher in the United States with a catalog of more than 9,000 titles in print – the book is part of their "Images of America" series.
 Since its inception in 1993, the "Images of America” series has preserved and shared the history of hundreds of individual communities throughout the country.

-The Baystate Medical Center history book features over 200 images, beginning from the late 1800s, gathered from hospital archives at the Lyman and Merrie Wood Museum of Springfield History and at Baystate Medical Center.
+The Baystate Medical Center history book features more than 200 images, beginning from the late 1800s, gathered from hospital archives at the Lyman and Merrie Wood Museum of Springfield History and at Baystate Medical Center.

-“The book was originally envisioned to be only about the Department of Medicine at Baystate.
+"The book was originally envisioned to be only about the Department of Medicine at Baystate.
 It was going to be a gift that we would give to our medicine residents to remember us by.
-As our research delved deeper into the department and the hospital, we discovered there we so many more stories worth telling and the book grew in scope,” said Dr. Higgins.
+As our research delved deeper into the department and the hospital, we discovered there were so many more stories worth telling and the book grew in scope," Dr. Higgins said.

 Baystate Medical Center was established in 1976 with the merger of the Medical Center of Western Massachusetts and Wesson Memorial Hospital.
 Baystate’s long history can be traced back to its earliest origins as Springfield City Hospital, which was renamed Springfield Hospital in 1883 and later moved to its current location on Chestnut Street in 1889.

-The book, priced at $21.99, is available at the Marketplace at Baystate Medical Center, as well as on amazon.com, or directly from the publisher at www.arcadiapublishing.com.
+The book, priced at $21.99, is available at the Marketplace at Baystate Medical Center, as well as on Amazon or directly from Arcadia Publishing.